 Lake Anne Village Center Historic Overlay District lies within this sector.
 The Lake Anne Village Center Historic Overlay District regulations are found in Appendix 1, A1-1100 of the Zoning Ordinance.
 The intent is that the original mixture of residential and commercial space be maintained and that the pattern of commercial frontage on the lake and restrictions to pedestrian access be strictly followed.
-All improvements and alterations must be reviewed by the Architectural Review Board as specified in Part 7-200 of the Zoning Ordinance.
-If there appears to be a conflict between Plan text and the provisions of the Lake Anne Village Center Historic Overlay District, the overlay district regulations take precedence for the development of land within the historic overlay district.
+All improvements and alterations must be reviewed by the Architectural Review Board.